inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 This step is slower than retrieving the taxonomic information as we need 3036 calls to the API, one per taxon, instead of one.

-Again, can you find this information on the GBIF website?
+Can you find this information on the GBIF website?
 Of course!
-All infos about the extensions is shown on the taxon page.
+All information about the extensions is shown on the taxon page.
 Below a screenshot showing the section related to the distribution extension for [*Plea minutissima*](https://www.gbif.org/species/152624576)(`key`:
 `152624576`):